RN-to-BSN: What Does It Mean for You?

 Learn about nursing careers and the RN-to-BSN

-If you’ve thought of becoming a nurse or advancing your existing nursing career, there’s good news as far as breadth of career options and job security goes: The U.S. Bureau of Labor Statistics (BLS) predicts a 16 percent job growth rate for registered nurses through at least 2024—a statistic that exceeds the 7 percent job growth prediction for all other careers by a mile.
+If you’ve thought of becoming a nurse or advancing your existing nursing career, there’s good news as far as breadth of career options and job security goes: The U.S. Bureau of Labor Statistics (BLS) predicts a 15 percent job growth rate for registered nurses through at least 2026—a statistic that exceeds the current percent job growth prediction for all other careers by a mile.

-Well, if you’re working on earning your Associate’s Degree in Nursing (ADN)—or are already practicing as a Registered Nurse with an ADN—it’s time to look forward and be proactive about your career: Consider earning your BSN.
+Well, if you’re working on earning your Associate’s Degree in Nursing (ADN)—or are already practicing as a Registered Nurse with an ADN—it’s time to look forward and be proactive about your career, especially since requirements for registered nursing may include a BSN by 2020: Consider earning your BSN.

 5 Reasons to Earn Your BSN